videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/react-native-android-sdk.md

 </manifest>
 ```

-### Step 9: Register services at index page of project
+### Step 9: Register the services in the index page of your project

 <Tabs
 defaultValue="react-native-cli"